Benfotiamine: The Magical Cure of Your Stress

 8. Autism:

 Autism is a developmental disorder that affects an individual’s ability to communicate, socialize, and behave.
 It can be divided into three categories: autistic disorder, Asperger’s syndrome, and PDD-NOS (pervasive developmental disorder not otherwise specified).
 Recognized early symptoms of autism include lack of social interaction and difficulty with communication skills.
-The causes of autism are also unknown, but it can be triggered by various factors, including genetics and environmental toxins.
+The causes of autism are also unknown, but various factors, including genetics and environmental toxins can trigger it.

 9. Alzheimer’s disease: